embedded-office/canopen-stack/website/docs/usage/dictionary.md

 User type objects are provided to implement special behavior of read and/or write access to an object entry.
 The complex system types are using this mechanism to provide the specified behavior of several pre-defined CANopen object entries.

-The implemented access hook functions (called "type functions") are used for any access to the object entry, regardless of the accessing component (CAN network via CAN messages or the application via API functions).
+The implemented access functions (called "type functions") are used for any access to the object entry, regardless of the accessing component (CAN network via CAN messages or the application via the API functions).

 An example user type (called "DemoType") is declared with the following structure.